akshaisarma/COMSW6111_P1/code/README.txt

 as follows :

 for each word, we adjust its score as follows (if it doesn't exist, its previous score is 0.0):
+	if the word is a stopword and since we keep a list of stopwords (Citation below), we continue to the next word.

 	if it is from a relevant result, we add either (rt or rs or rcs) * positionScale{position} to its score depending on whether it was a title, summary or capitalized summary word.